|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On the next track we will discuss separation stress.
 Generally speaking there are two types of stress symptoms shown by divorced clients.
 Two types of stress symptoms are common symptoms and unique symptoms.

 Question 9: What are the three common characteristics of a divorced and self critical client with the hanging judge syndrome?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Forward to Track 10